SSWConsulting/SSW.Rules.Content/rules/reply-done-and-delete-the-email/rule.md

 - If there are multiple tasks (some "Done" and some "Not Done"), reply to each item **individually** "<mark>Done</mark>" or "<mark>Not Done</mark>"
 - If the task can't be 100% completed at the time, you may reply "<mark>Partially done - the reason is {{ REASON }}</mark>" **Note:** If you expect the 'done' to happen soon, wait to send the email instead of using "Partially done"
+- If the issue has been resolved without any manual intervention, you can reply with <mark>No action required - {{ REASON }}</mark>. e.g. A service was down because of a third-party outage.
+- If there is a better solution for the requested task:

+  1. Have a conversation first
+  2. Reply <mark>Done differently - {{ SOLUTION AND EXPLANATION }}</mark>.

 - If you have already sent a "Done", then the client asks you to revert the change, reply <mark>"Undone"</mark>